 Resident Climate Action Grants

-Resident Climate Action Grants is a newly launched grant program to fund NYCHA resident-led projects in community climate action and sustainability.
+Resident Climate Action Grants program aims to fund NYCHA resident-led projects in community climate action and sustainability.
 Eligible NYCHA residents 18 or older can apply for up to $5,000 to implement a community project addressing community climate action and/or sustainability.

 On January 20, 2023, the first four winners were announced at a ceremony at NYCHA.
 In 2023, the application reopened thanks to continued support by Con Edison.
 On Earth Day 2024, nine grant winners were announced.